-Example: The figure below shows an example of the SSE function with immediate STO set-up:
+Example 1 (without an encoder): The figure below shows an example of the SSE function with immediate STO set-up when an encoder is not used:

-- drive STO is activated immediately after the SSE request (SSE.13 SSE function = Immediate STO) - automatic acknowledgement (STO.02 STO acknowledgement = Automatic) - redundant emergency stop button connected to input (SSE.11 SSE input A = DI X113:1 & X114:1) - no outputs connected - delay for restarting the drive: 1500 ms. This is the estimated time in which the motor coasts to a stop from the maximum speed.
+- drive STO is activated immediately after the SSE request (SSE.13 SSE function = Immediate STO) - automatic acknowledgement (STO.02 STO acknowledgement = Automatic) - redundant emergency stop button connected to input (SSE.11 SSE input A = DI X113:1 & X114:1) - · no outputs connected - delay for restarting the drive: 1500 ms. This is the estimated time in which the motor coasts to a stop from the maximum speed.
 (STO.14 Time to zero speed with STO and modoff = 1500 ms) - no brake (SBC.11 STO SBC usage = None).